Victorian Railways hopper wagons: GH wagons

+As at 1 November 1987, "300 metres of GH wagons" (about 40 wagons) were stored out of use on the closed Cohuna branch line beyond Elmore railway station.

 FH wagons

 In December 1982, one of the planned GH conversions was reallocated to superphosphate traffic.
 The design was similar, but with steeper sloped sheets forming the hopper.

 Externally the wagon was largely identical to the grain wagons, but painted brown, coded FH1 and marked for superphosphate traffic.
 In May of the following year a further five wagons were converted to match.
 They were used for traffic between Corio and Wodonga until the early 1990s.